Tomhauscz/Tomhauscz/README.md

 - 👋 Hi, I’m Tomhaus (real name Tomáš Hák)
 - 👀 I’m interested in nanotechnology in microchip manufacturing, programing and AI.
-- 🌱 I’m currently learning Qt app disign an PySide6 library in Python
+- 🌱 I’m currently learning Qt app design an PySide6 library in Python

 <!---
 Tomhauscz/Tomhauscz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.